-After advancing by 240 basis points in 2022, benchmark 10-year US Treasury yields, finished 2023 nearly unchanged despite trading in a range of more than 170 basis points during the year.
-Shorter-term 2-year Treasury yields, which better reflect near-term policy expectations, declined a modest 17 basis points for the year as markets began to price in the Fed's expected 2024 interest rate cuts.
-Looking forward, yields for the Bloomberg US Treasury Index are expected to decrease from current levels over the next 10 years, resulting in a positive valuation adjustment and an expected return of 3.8%, a decrease of 1% from our fourth quarter 2023 forecast, attributable to a large decline in initial yields in the final quarter of 2023.
+US 10-year Treasury yields declined significantly in the third quarter of 2024 from 4.4% at the end of June to 3.8% to close the quarter.
+Looking forward, yields for the Bloomberg US Treasury Index are expected to decrease from current levels over the next 10 years, resulting in a positive valuation adjustment and an expected return of 3.7%, a decrease of 0.8% from our Q3 2024 forecast, attributable to the aforementioned decline in yields during the quarter.
 Unhedged Developed Market government bonds outside the US are forecast to return less over the next decade given lower initial yields.
-Long-run returns in global Developed Market government bonds for a US investor are forecast to be 2.8% on an unhedged basis and 3.9% on a hedged basis given the differentials in forecast short-term interest rates.
+Long-run returns in Developed Market government bonds for a US investor are forecast to be 3.9% on an unhedged basis and 4.0% on a hedged basis given the differentials in forecast short-term interest rates.

-3 GDP-weighted Eurozone country average for European Central Bank.
+2GDP-weighted Eurozone country average for European Central Bank.

-4 There can be no assurance these forecasts will be achieved.
+3There can be no assurance these forecasts will be achieved.